najashark/KICTM-2017-CTF-Writeup/README.md

 - the network challenge aka "Netrider challenge"

-If there is no flag in it, I supposed it should not be called "Capture The Flag" right? you should change to more suitable challenge and not brands specific.
+If there is no flag in it, I supposed it should not be called "Capture The Flag" right? you should change to more suitable challenge but again, to each of its own.
-Just my 2 cents.